spatialos/gdk-for-unity/docs/content/get-started/upload-launch.md

 }
 ```

 <br/>
 <br/>
 ### Upload and launch your cloud deployment

-The FPS Starter Project has a the Deployments window in the Unity Editor which you can use to do this.
+The FPS Starter Project has the Deployments window in the Unity Editor which you can use to do this.

 #### 1. Reference your Unity project in the Deployments window